-MUSI 204 - Perspectives in Music: The Classical Repertoire
+MUSI 204 - Perspectives in Music: Art Music in Western Thought

 This course examines the phenomenon of music by considering aesthetic theory in relationship to musical perception and by developing skills in aural analysis of musical structures and styles.
 Although the classical canon of art music is the central focus of this course, a wide variety of musical styles and genres--including music of non-Western cultures--is often drawn upon as points of reference.
 Issues of aesthetic sensitivity, personal experience, understanding of social context, and recognition of a variety of cultural/historical references are also components of this course.
-MUSI 204 meets the LSP requirements for the aesthetic mode of inquiry.
+MUSI 204 meets the LSP requirements for the Aesthetic Mode of Inquiry and the Intercultural requirement.